Reflections on IaC using Terraform

 Summary

-All in all, codifying infra and platform layers (e.g. using terraform) has a key benefit to organizations in adopting the DevOps practices which leads to operational excellence, eventually.
+All in all, codifying infra and platform layers (e.g. using terraform) can bring key benefits to organizations in adopting the DevOps practices, leading to operational excellence, eventually.

 Comments